forkkit/glamplify/README.md

     logger.Error(err, log.Fields{
         "program-name": "helloworld.exe",
         "start-up-param":    123,
-        constants.UserLogField:  "admin",
+        log.User:  "admin",
-        constants.MessageLogField: "the thing did not do what we expected it to do", })
+        log.Message: "the thing did not do what we expected it to do", })

 }

 ```
+Use `log.New()` for logging without a http request.
+Use `log.NewFromRequest()` when you do have a http request.
+This initializes a bunch of stuff for you (eg. JWT details are automatically logged for you).
+NewFromRequest always returns a valid Logger and an optional error (which usually describes problems decoding the JWT etc)

 Use `logger.Debug` for logging that will only be used when diving deep to uncover bugs.
 Typically `scope.Debug` messages will not automatically be sent to other 3rd party systems (eg. Splunk).

 Use `logger.Print` for standard log messages that you want to see always.
 These will never be turned off and will likely be always sent to 3rd party systems for further analysis (eg. Spliunk).